EricJeong05/Brain_Tumor_Segmentation/README.md

 As you can see, it performed worse than the UNET model, missing areas of predictions that the UNET model was able to achieve.
 Usually, UNETs perform better with limited hardware and smaller datasets while transformers perform better with beefier hardware and larger datasets.
 Therefore, I expect the UNet to perform better or equal to the SwinUNETR model since I'm very limited with my consumer grade hardware.
 But I'm going to try and improve it as much as possible.

 ## 5. GPU Acceleration
-Now, the most obvious thing here is the training time and how long that takes compared to the lightweight UNeT model.
-Even with the smaller image & feature size plus the parallel dataloading, the fastest my model got was around 1-1.1s/iter for training.
+Now, the most obvious thing here is the training time and how long that takes compared to the lightweight UNET model.
+Even with the smaller image & feature size plus all the other acceleration methods, the fastest my model got was around 1-1.1s/iter for training.
 And while this speed is pretty reasonable for transformer models with my GPU specs, trying to run at this speed for 1000 iterations x 100+ epochs adds up quick.

 I want to try and reduce this as much as possible so that I can train more models quickly and try out different configuartions and method to improve my DICE score.
 Currently, it takes several days to train one model and that's way too slow for me.